cartrawler/cartrawler.github.io/docs/ios/standalone/implementationSteps.md

 ````

 {: .note }
 The above properties are required, and the `countryCode` property refers to the country of residency.
-This is used when we make search requests.
+This is used to make search requests.

 ### Object Description
 {: .no_toc }